JasonNelemans/schrijvers-client/README.md

  * As a user, I want to organize meetups.
  * As a user, I want to create writing groups.

+**For a more detailed overview of all past, current and future stories, please check out [here](https://trello.com/b/Z9tchgrn/short-story-platform)**

 *This mvp is still a work in progress.
 Some features still need to be implemented and revised.
 If you have any suggestions, please let me know [here](https://www.linkedin.com/in/jason-nelemans-45403317a/)*

 ### Wireframe